 In 1941, Alan Turing became a huge asset for the Allies when he cracked the complex Enigma code and successfully decoded German communications.
 By the end of the war, Turing was working on the notion that a machine could plug into the speed and resilience of electronic technology.
 Hardware was developed, programming implemented and computer science was born.

 Times of crisis have acted as a catalyst for innovations to be used in the wider public.
 Having said that, technologies still take time and significant education to be adopted on a mainstream basis, even the ones we use without thinking today.
 In 1977, Citibank invested more than $100 million in the installation of ATMs in New York, seen as a huge gamble at the time.
 The decision paid off when the city was hit by a blizzard forcing banks to close.
 ATM use rose by 20%.
 However, the first ATM had opened in London ten years before, showing that innovations are sometimes adopted through necessity.

 Maybe COVID-19 is what blockchain technology needs to rise.
 Let’s not forget, Bitcoin was created in 2008 as a reaction to the monetary policies implemented that year.
 With the crisis this year, behaviours are already changing.
 Remote working means digital tools are needed more now than ever.
+Small and large businesses alike are beginning to move towards a more digitized system of payments and operations.
+More and more providers like Revel Systems are offering easy integration of their POS and contact-less payment platforms into current business processes, which makes moving to a cloud-based enterprise less complex.
 Investors have suddenly realised that their assets cannot move as fast as they would like.
 Many are over-exposed and cannot do much about it.

 Blockchain technology enables the digital transfer of value, and is fast becoming the best answer to this issue.
 In a time of crisis the lack of trust between stakeholders will drastically intensify: blockchain will bring transparency and executable trust.